Add Net::ReadTimeout to distinguish which operation failed

 This patch introduces Net::ReadTimeout as a subclass of Timeout::Error and raises it when a read operation takes too long.
 Users may use this to distinguish between timeouts for reading and timeouts for connecting to a remote host.
 For a read timeout the user may wish to retry the operation.

-Updated by drbrain (Eric Hodel) over 8 years ago
+Updated by drbrain (Eric Hodel) about 10 years ago

 - Status changed from Assigned to Closed

 - % Done changed from 0 to 100